Back To Search Results

 Pathophysiology

-The environmental triggers include toxic waste, cigarette smoking, nail polish, hair dye, and various xenobiotics (e.g., Escherichia coli, Mycobacterium gordonae, Novosphingobium aromaticivorans).
-These environmental triggers induce the autoimmune reaction in genetically susceptible patients, which is evident by the presence of a humoral and cellular response to an intracytoplasmic antigen, the presence of anti-mitochondrial antibody (highly specific) and involvement of T lymphocytes in the destruction of bile ducts.
-In addition, bacteria containing lipoylated proteins lead to immune response targeting their own lipoylated proteins via molecular mimicry.
+The environmental triggers include toxic waste, cigarette smoking, nail polish, hair dye, and various xenobiotics (eg, Escherichia coli, Mycobacterium gordonae, Novosphingobium aromaticivorans).
+These environmental triggers induce the autoimmune reaction in genetically susceptible patients, which is evident by the presence of a humoral and cellular response to an intracytoplasmic antigen, the presence of anti-mitochondrial antibody (highly specific), and the involvement of T lymphocytes in the destruction of bile ducts.
+In addition, bacteria containing lipoylated proteins lead to immune response targeting their lipoylated proteins via molecular mimicry.
 When apoptosis occurs in somatic cells, the exposed epitope is blocked by the attachment of a glutathione residue.

 Histopathology